An Overview of Epzicom (Abacavir/3TC, Kivexa)

 Epzicom contains the following two different medicines combined in one pill:

-Both of the medicines in Epzicom (abacavir and lamivudine) belong to a class (group) of HIV drugs called nucleoside reverse transcriptase inhibitors (NRTIs).
+Both of the medicines in Epzicom (abacavir and lamivudine) belong to a group of HIV drugs called nucleoside reverse transcriptase inhibitors (NRTIs).
 NRTIs block an HIV enzyme called reverse transcriptase.
-(An enzyme is a protein that starts or increases the speed of a chemical reaction.)
 By blocking reverse transcriptase, the two drugs in combination prevent HIV from multiplying and can reduce the amount of HIV in the body.

 What Should I Tell My Health Care Provider Before Taking Epzicom?